minchinweb/blog.minchin.ca/content/20220711-image-process-302.md

   also removed (official) support for Python 3.6, which isn't supported by Pillow 9.
 - **v3.0.1** fixes function calls that will be deprcated by Pillow v10, scheduled to be released in about a year from now.
-These changes probrobably make the plugin incompatible with versions of Pillow before v9.1.0.
+These changes probably make the plugin incompatible with versions of Pillow before v9.1.0.
 - **v3.0.2** bumps the lowest officially supported version of Pillow to v9.1.0 and (preemptively) adds support for v10.